hmlkao/ansible-docker-mailserver/README.md

 Test your configuration
 =======================
-There is many tools to test your mail servre, eg.:
+There is many tools to test your mail server, eg.:
   - https://mxtoolbox.com
     - Test your SMTP configuration
     - expecially [Deliverability test](https://mxtoolbox.com/deliverability) is useful (test SPF and DKIM)